xapple/forest_puller/NOTES.md

     - Link: https://www.ipcc-nggip.iges.or.jp/public/2006gl/pdf/4_Volume4/V4_04_Ch4_Forest_Land.pdf   PAGE 71

-* Graph of species proportion in each country
+* Graph of species proportion in each country.

 * Conifers (have 4 genera) vs broadleaved could have distinguished colors.
 Use black for missing.
 Abies (dark green), picea (dark green), pinus (green), pseudotsuga (light green).

 * Manage the case when the species name is the same as another possible genus name (e.g. "picea abies" in finland), the string matching algorithm should favor the first word.

-* Make a script for the security group
+* Make a script for the security group.

 * Plot the proportion of genera in CBM also and compare side by side.

-* Add species breakdown to README showcase
+* Add species breakdown to README showcase.

+* Make a total of all EU countries for area.

-* Make a total of all EU countries (for soef only some countries, for ipcc only net curve, for faostat start in 2000).
+* Make a total of all EU countries increments (for soef only some countries, for ipcc only net curve, for faostat start in 2000).

+* Make a total of all EU also for genus composition.

 # TODO